RRomeroJr/clozer/README.md

 ### Output Format

-The final CSV output is formatted for direct import into Anki, containing:
+The final TSV output is formatted for direct import into Anki, containing:
 - Notetype
 - Deck assignment
 - All field data (Besides tags.
 Tags not supported yet)